proact-de/distkeys/README.txt

 to the top of the session.rb file mentioned in the exception message.

-See here for further information about this error:
+For further information about this error, see:

 http://toblog.bryans.org/2010/08/19/ruby-net-sftp-uninitialized-constant